A new machine learning framework for occupational accidents forecasting with safety inspections integration: Discussion

 This setup enables safety teams to anticipate high-risk periods.
 In practice, the model can be used at the beginning of each week to generate a brief report indicating whether the upcoming week is considered safe or risky, and which specific days require attention.
 For example, if Week 4 is flagged as risky due to to day 1 and 2, the safety officer may schedule targeted actions such as site visits, safety briefings, or specific inspections on those days.
 Thanks to its time-based design, the model can be regularly updated with newly reported field data.
 It can also be easily integrated into a prevention dashboard with automatic updates (e.g., every Monday) to support weekly planning.
 The more frequently and consistently field reports are submitted, the more robust the model becomes capturing subtle shifts in weak signals and risky behaviors over time.
 Despite these advantages, the approach also presents certain limitations.
 Aggregating data at the weekly level may sometimes under represent risks spread across several moderately risky days.
 For instance, three consecutive days with medium-level probabilities might not trigger any alert, whereas a single day with a high probability could result in the whole week being labeled as risky.
 This simplification should be kept in mind when interpreting results.
 Moreover, the poor performance of some traditional models may stem from poorly calibrated probability outputs.
 If the predicted scores do not accurately reflect reality, it becomes difficult to set effective thresholds to differentiate safe from risky periods.
 Improving probability calibration enhance the reliability of the alerts.
-Another limitation lies in the forecasting strategy used, known as DirRec, which combines direct and recursive predictions.
-While this method helps capture temporal dependencies, it can also amplify errors: an inaccurate prediction early in the week may propagate to later days, degrading the overall weekly forecast quality.
 Several directions can be explored to improve the system.
-Better-calibrated probabilistic models could be developed, decision thresholds could be tailored to specific departments, and more advanced architectures, such as sequence-to-sequence models, could be considered.
-Additionally, the textual content of hazardous situation reports, currently summarized through quantitative indicators such as severity or frequency, could be leveraged more thoroughly.Moreover, Semantic analysis of descriptions (e.g., using natural language processing techniques) could extract richer and potentially predictive signals, while capturing the specific context of the reported events.
+Better-calibrated probabilistic models could be developed; decision thresholds could be tailored to specific departments; more advanced architectures, such as sequence-to-sequence models, could be considered; and global forecasting could help capture cross-site dependencies.
+Beyond accuracy, future work will report cost-sensitive analyses contrasting the expected cost of a missed risky week versus the operational cost of investigating a false alarm, which is central to prevention impact.
+Additionally, the textual content of hazardous-situation reports, currently summarized through quantitative indicators such as severity or frequency, could be leveraged more thoroughly.
+Semantic analysis of descriptions (e.g., using natural language processing techniques) could extract richer and potentially predictive signals while better capturing the specific context of reported events.